jayprophit/knowledge-base/docs/ai/multidisciplinary/sociology.md

+---
+author: Knowledge Base Automation System
+created_at: '2025-07-04'
+description: Documentation on Sociology for ai/multidisciplinary
+title: Sociology
+updated_at: '2025-07-04'
+version: 1.0.0
+---

 # Sociology Module Documentation

 This module implements sociological models for social network analysis, group dynamics, and cultural modeling in AI systems.